farhad-mahmud/AI-FlashCard/README.md

 <h2 ></h2> Author</h2>

-Farhad Mahmud
+Farhad Mahmud<br>
-Computer Science Engineering Student
+Computer Science Engineering Student<br>
 Passionate about AI, NLP, and intelligent learning systems

 <h2>Show Your Support</h2>

-If you like this project, give it a star on GitHub — it helps others discover it!
+If you like this project, give it a star ⭐ on GitHub — it helps others discover it!